pearcej/cppds/_sources/Recursion/DynamicProgramming.rst

         .. activecode:: lst_change12cpp
            :caption: Recursively Counting Coins with Table Lookup Python
            :language: python

+	   #Recursive example of trying to get the least amount of coins to make up an amount of change.

            def recMC_greedy(coinValueList,change):
              if change == 0:  #base case if, change is 0, then the number of coins have been finalized